wso2/docs-is/en/identity-server/5.9.0/docs/administer/identity-related-tables.md

 -   `EXPIRE_DATE`
 -   `STATE`

----

 #### IDN_IDENTITY_USER_DATA

-When using a JDBC userstore, the user attributes of a user are stored in the `UM_USER_ATTRIBUTE` table for the supported claims.
+When using a JDBC user store, the user attributes of a user are stored in the `UM_USER_ATTRIBUTE` table for the supported claims.
 There are some claims used for Identity Management features that should be handled specifically.
 Claims used for Identity Management feature will be stored in the userstore which is specified in the
 `         <IS_HOME>/repository/conf/security/identity-mgt.properties        `
 file.
-The property,
+In that property file, the property
 `         Identity.Mgt.User.Data.Store        ` is used to define what
-kind of store it uses to store these reserved claims.
+kind of store it uses to store those reserved claims.
 Upon updating the user profile, these claims and their mapped attribute values will be inserted to this table.